guillermo-navas-palencia/cprior/doc/source/getting_started.rst

 Dependencies
 ------------
-CPrior has the following dependencies:
+CPrior has been tested with CPython 3.5, 3.6 and 3.7.
+It requires:

 * mpmath 1.0.0 or later.
 Website: http://mpmath.org/
 * numpy 1.15.0 or later.
 Website: https://www.numpy.org/